Donald Maclurcan: Architectural career

 After graduation, he joined the architectural firm of "Fowell and Mansfield" becoming a named partner in June 1946.
 As a senior partner for 30 years he designed and/or directed the design of a wide range of building types, from individual houses to important infrastructure projects.
 He developed special expertise in the aesthetics of civil engineering structures and matters concerning visual environment.
-As a result, he directed the firm's many consultancies to government authorities such as the Snowy Mountains Engineering Authority, the NSW Departments of Main Roads and Railways, the State Electricity Commission and the Metropolitan Water Sewerage and Drainage Board.
-He was Chairman of the National Parks Advisory Committee of Architects (1966 to 1976), a member of the NSW State Pollution Control Commission and the Australian Government's Advisory Committee for Expo 74, held in Spokane, USA.
+As a result, he directed the firm's many consultancies to government authorities such as the Snowy Mountains Engineering Authority, the Department of Main Roads and Department of Railways, the State Electricity Commission and the Metropolitan Water Sewerage & Drainage Board.
+He was chairman of the National Parks Advisory Committee of Architects (1966 to 1976), a member of the NSW State Pollution Control Commission and the Australian Government's Advisory Committee for Expo '74, held in Spokane, United States.
 He travelled extensively in Europe in 1952 on general architecture studies, in 1960 to the USA on major dams and power stations and in 1967 to both Europe and USA researching road bridges, expressway interchanges and underground rail systems.

 Other achievements

 He was also President of the Illuminating Engineers (NSW then Australia) in 1952, a member of the Catholic Building and Finance Committee and the first Chairman of the newly formed Zoological Parks Board of NSW from 1973 to 1976, in which capacity he visited major zoos around the world in 1973 to study their design and administration.
 In 1975, in recognition of these achievements, he was appointed an OBE.
 Some years earlier, he was recognised by the Catholic Church for his advisory work by being appointed a Knight Commander of the Order of Saint Gregory.

 Throughout his career, he also pursued other activities with the same determination he applied to his work.
 For over 10 years he was President of the Ski Council and in 1960, he acted as Chef de Mission and General Manager of the Australian Viii Olympic Winter Team in Squaw Valley.
-In 1961, with his brother, Robert, and his sister-in-law, Francine, he built a ski hut in Perisher.
+In 1961, with his brother, Robert, and his sister-in-law, Francine, he built a ski hut in Perisher Valley.

-At the same time, he owned a succession of sports cars, including 4 Bristols, an Aston Martin, MGs, and a Riley.
+At the same time, he owned a succession of sports cars, including four Bristols, an Aston Martin, MGs and a Riley.
 He drove them all like there was no tomorrow and maintained many of them himself, applying his significant mechanical skills.

 As a young boy, he sailed with his brothers, Douglas and Robert, in a small vessel off Pittwater.
 This was the start of his other major sporting interest.
 In 1959, he purchased the 28 foot Daydream, "Mirrabooka" and immediately began competitive racing.
 He graduated to the 31 foot "Mhairi Dhu" in 1962, then launched the 34 foot "Morag Bheag" in 1969.
 He continued to race until 1990 culminating with the recognition of "Yachtsman of the Year" at the Royal Sydney Yacht Squadron Annual Prize Giving.
 He sailed with fierce skill, loved to win but was always generous in his acknowledgment of the skill of his competitor if he was beaten.